 - Being groomed or abused via the Internet and mobile technology;

 - Having unexplained contact with hotels, taxi companies or fast food outlets.

 6. Emotional Abuse

-Emotional abuse is the persistent emotional maltreatment of a child or vulnerable adult such as to cause severe and persistent adverse effects on the emotional development or wellbeing.
-It may involve conveying to person that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
+Emotional abuse is the persistent emotional maltreatment of a child or vulnerable adult such as to cause severe and persistent adverse effects on their emotional development or wellbeing.
+It may involve conveying to a person that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the vulnerable child or adult the opportunities to express their views, deliberately silencing them or ‘making fun’ of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on the person.
 These may include interactions that are beyond a child’s developmental capability, as well as overprotection and limitation of exploration and learning, or preventing a person participating in normal social interaction.
 It may also involve seeing or hearing the ill-treatment of another person.
-It may involve serious bullying (including cyber bullying), causing a child or vulnerable adult to frequently to feel frightened or in danger, or the exploitation or corruption of a vulnerable individual.
+It may involve serious bullying (including cyber bullying), causing a child or vulnerable adult to frequently feel frightened or in danger, or the exploitation or corruption of a vulnerable individual.
 Some level of emotional abuse is involved in all types of maltreatment.

 The following may be indicators of emotional abuse (this is not designed to be used as a checklist):

 - The child or vulnerable adult consistently describes him/herself in very negative ways e.g. stupid, naughty, hopeless, ugly;